-■ Numeric.
+❑ Numeric.
 There are six types of numeric formats: integer, floating-point single-precision, floating-point double-precision, extended decimal precision floating-point (XMATH), decimal precision floating-point (MATH), and packed decimal.
 See Numeric Display Options on page 127 for additional information.

 - □ Alphanumeric.
-You can use alphanumeric format for any value to be interpreted as a sequence of characters and composed of any combination of digits, letters, and other characters. - String.
+You can use alphanumeric format for any value to be interpreted as a sequence of characters and composed of any combination of digits, letters, and other characters. - Hexadecimal.
+This usage format is used with an Alphanumeric actual format to display or save the hexadecimal representation of the alphanumeric field value. - String.
 You can use string format for alphanumeric data from Relational data sources that have a STRING data type. - Date.
-The date format enables you to define date components, such as year, quarter, month, day, and day of week to: - Sort by date. - Do date comparisons and arithmetic with dates. - Validate dates automatically in transactions.
+The date format enables you to define date components, such as year, quarter, month, day, and day of week to: - Sort by date. - □ Do date comparisons and arithmetic with dates. - Validate dates automatically in transactions.